UPPMAX/linux-command-line-201/docs/sessions/awk/README.md

     What is the difference between AWK and `awk`?

+    ??? tip "Answer"

+        AWK is the name of the programming language.

+        `awk` is the name of the program that can run AWK.

     What can AWK not do?

+    ??? tip "Answer"

+        AWK, like any Turning complete language,
+        can solve any computational problem,
+        but cannot do this:

+        - run computations at any speed (i.e. a problem may take billions of year to complete)
+        - use any amount of memory (i.e. a problem may require billions of gigabytes to solve)

     When not to use AWK?

+    ??? tip "Answer"

+        AWK shines at problems of intermediate complexity.

+        For simple problems, tools such as `grep`, `cut` and `wc` are just as good.

+        For harder problems, use a modern programming language instead.

 ## Conclusions